oliversandli/bspwm-tutorial/README.md

 ## What Is It?

-*bspwm* (binary space partitioning window manager) is fairly young window manager, and in active development.
-Like *openbox*, it can be used with desktop environment like *xfce* or *lxqt*, or on its own.
-It is particularly suited for people who don't have workflow set in stone.
+*bspwm* (binary space partitioning window manager) is a fairly young window manager, and in active development.
+Like *openbox*, it can be used with a desktop environment like *xfce* or *lxqt*, or on its own.
+It is particularly suited for people who don't have a workflow set in stone.

-It may not be the lightest nor the most stable window manager out there, but it makes up for it with ease of use and powerful features.
+It may not be the lightest or the most stable window manager out there, but it makes up for it with ease of use and powerful features.
 That is not to say that it is heavy or unstable.
 I think it is lighter than *openbox*, just not as tiny and minimalistic as *dwm* or *monsterwm* or as unshakable as *xmonad*.

 *bspwm* is easy to configure, but tricky to setup if you don't know what you are doing.
 To remedy this, I wrote this little guide to help.